-Figure 1-2: Current rezoning layout, including BCAA and proposed BSA lots.
+Figure 1-2: Current rezoning layout, including BCAA and proposed BSA lot.

-1.1.4 Description of the proposed biodiversity stewardship agreement lots
+1.1.4 Description of the proposed biodiversity stewardship agreement area

-The residual of lot 24, approximately 42.9 hectares, outside of the BCAA is proposed to be sub-divided into three lots, with each then conserved with a biodiversity stewardship agreement (BSA).
-All three lots have a small area for a dwelling along with an asset protection zone extracted (as assessed under this BCAR and included in the BCAA) and the residual conserved with a defined conservation management plan and annual payments for the management actions in perpetuity.
-The third does not have a defined area or build envelope.
-The biodiversity stewardship assessment reports for each lot are currently being completed.
+The residual of lot 24, approximately 44.4 hectares, outside of the BCAA is proposed to be conserved in accordance with a biodiversity stewardship agreement (BSA), with a defined conservation management plan and annual payments for the management actions in perpetuity.
+The biodiversity stewardship assessment report is currently being prepared.
 The credits created as part of this agreement will be first retired for the current BCAR.